DRIVING IN STRONG WIND

 • Keep to main roads.
 Try to drive on main roads if you can, as minor roads are likely to be obstructed by fallen branches and debris

 • Park safely.
-Try not to park near/under trees, telephone wires or poles that could fall on your car
+Try not to park near/under trees, telephone wires or poles that could fall onto your car

 • If you have a garage you may want to park your vehicle in it to minimise potential damage from strong wind

-The National Service says that driving conditions can become difficult and potentially dangerous when wind reaches speeds of 30-45 mph.
+Driving conditions can be potentially hazardous when wind reaches speeds of 30-45 mph.
 When the wind speed goes above 45 mph it will definitely be more dangerous to drive – we recommend avoiding driving if you can.

 The UK’s official weather service, The Met Office, issues warnings when bad weather is expected.
 Listen to local traffic news bulletins to find out what to expect from the weather.
 Weather warnings are colour-coded according to severity: